openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

 Coefficient of determination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The coefficient of determination is (see [baron2014]_ page 399):
+The coefficient of determination is generally defined as:

 .. math::

     R^2 = 1 - \frac{SS_{\text{ERR}}}{SS_{\text{TOT}}}.

-For a linear regression model fitted by ordinary least squares that includes an intercept, the total sum of squares is exactly equal to the sum of the regression and error
+For a linear regression model fitted by ordinary least squares that includes an intercept, the total sum of squares is exactly equal
-sums of squares.
-In this specific case, the formula is equivalently written as (see [baron2014]_ page 399):
+to the sum of the regression and error sums of squares.
+In this specific case, the formula is equivalently written as (see
+[baron2014]_ page 399):

 .. math::

     R^2 = \frac{SS_{\text{REG}}}{SS_{\text{TOT}}}.

 The coefficient of determination measures the proportion of the variance explained by the model.
 When the model includes an intercept and is evaluated on the training data,
 :math:`0 \leq R^2 \leq 1`.
 A value close to 1 indicates a good fit, whereas a value close to 0 indicates that the linear model does not provide a relevant forecast.